First-Year Experience

 Spring Semester

-• CL2000 Community, Action, Learning and Leadership (2 credits): Integrates community-based learning and action into the first-year curriculum, challenging students to confront the big questions facing the world today by participating in and reflecting upon civic engagement activities.
-By engaging students both personally and intellectually at the very beginning of their academic journey in structured service learning activities and reflective projects, this course introduces students to Old Westbury’s social justice mission and encourages their college and community involvement.
+CL2000 Community, Action, Learning and Leadership (2 credits): CL2000 integrates community-engaged learning and action into the first-year curriculum, challenging students to confront the big questions facing the world today by participating in and reflecting upon civic engagement and social justice activities.
+By engaging students both personally and intellectually at the very beginning of their academic journey in structured service-learning activities and reflective projects, this course introduces students to Old Westbury’s social justice mission and encourages their college and community involvement.
 The goal of this class is to encourage active learning, to promote intercultural understanding, and to build academic, interpersonal, organizational and leadership skills.
-Students will participate in a thematic unit that relates to the concepts studied in FY 1000.
+Students will participate in a 5-7 hour service-learning activity.
 Students may be expected to attend mandatory workshops and campus events.

 Sample first-year plan of study